nonlawliet/go-postgresql-test/README.md

 ﻿# go-postgresql-test
-Use fiber framework to create CRUD (Create, Read, Update, Delete).
+Use fiber framework to create CRUD (Create, Read, Update, Delete).<br/>
 Use docker-compose.yml as a template and connect to the PostgreSQL.